FriedOrange/Quintessence-font/README.txt

 While FontForge is my font editor of choice, it lacks good facilities for designing stroked glyphs.
 Instead, all glyphs were drawn in Inkscape.
 I used a batch script to automatically convert the stroke information to outlines suitable for importation to FontForge; a Python script automated that importation.
 All of this made it much easier to iterate designs, and make something as well-polished as I reasonably could.

-Quintessence replaces my earlier fonts, all unfinished and unreleased until now: QS Manual (2020; previously used for the alphabet chart and other Quikscript text on my website), Gateway Hand (2018) and Gateway Rounded (2017) [4].
+Quintessence replaces my earlier fonts, all unfinished previously unreleased: QS Manual (2020; previously used for the alphabet chart and other Quikscript text on my website), Gateway Hand (2018) and Gateway Rounded (2017) [4].

 * * *